What Taxes Do Small Businesses Pay in Portland?

 2. State – Oregon income tax and (in some cases) the Corporate Activity Tax (CAT).

-3. LocalCity of Portland Business License Tax and Multnomah County Business Income Taxes (MCBIT).
+3. LocalCity of Portland Business License Tax / Multnomah County Business Income Tax (MCBIT) and TriMet Self Employment Tax.

 Each layer has its own forms, filing dates, and thresholds, so let’s break them down clearly.